neogeno/shango-lightning-wallet/README.md

 Invites will be sent in batches so you may need to wait a few days for your invite.
 For help installing the beta, see the articles below for your platform:

 * iOS Test Flight : https://developer.apple.com/testflight/testers/ for iOS
-* Google Play Beta : Read https://support.google.com/googleplay/answer/7003180?hl=en then visit https://play.google.com/apps/testing/com.shango
+* Google Play Beta : Visit https://play.google.com/apps/testing/com.shango on your device after you receive a confirmation email that you have been added to the beta list

 #### 2. Check your node is ready
-The first time you connect to the Shango service, you will be assigned a pre-warmed, **full** LND Lightning node that is already pre-synced to the Bitcoin **testnet** blockchain and ready to use.
+The first time you connect to the Shango service, you will be assigned a pre-warmed, **full** LND Lightning node that can earn fees, and that is already pre-synced to the Bitcoin **testnet** blockchain and ready to use.
 If you get a warning that your chain is not synced or that there are no peers online yet, it is probably because the cloud service is experiencing high traffic at the moment so just wait until the chain is synced and you see the synched up icon on your dashboard as below.
 Check that you have at least one peer connected in the dashboard before continuing.

 ![Shango Screenshot](/images/synced.png)